-WFVQ is the default queuing mode for all serial interfaces for which frame relay traffic-shaping is not enabled, and all FastEthernet interfaces for which traffic-shaping is enabled.
+WFVQ is the default queuing mode for all serial interfaces for which frame relay traffic-shaping is not enabled, and all FastEthernet interfaces for which traffic-shaping is enabled.WFVQ is the default queuing mode for all FastEthernet interfaces for which traffic-shaping is enabled.
 It is also the only queueing mode available on a per-PVC basis for serial interfaces when frame relay traffic shaping is enabled.